-Canon 1Ds Mark III vs Canon R5
+Canon 1Ds Mark III vs R5

 The Canon EOS-1Ds Mark III and the Canon EOS R5 are two digital cameras that were announced, respectively, in August 2007 and July 2020.
-The 1Ds Mark III is a DSLR, while the Canon R5 is a mirrorless interchangeable lens camera.
+The 1Ds Mark III is a DSLR, while the R5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The 1Ds Mark III has a resolution of 21 megapixels, whereas the Canon R5 provides 44.8 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the R5 provides 44.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.